This map shows Camden’s progress in carrying out the proposals in Camden Council’s Cycling Action Plan (April 2019). The map records:

 Larger Map.
 The Google Sheet on which it is based is here.
 And for people who can’t access Google Docs, a PDF is here.

 The interactive chart below shows the total lengths of segregated lanes built each year.
-(It is based on the chart in the Google Sheet).
 Roll the cursor over the data points to see the distances in kms.

 Proposed secondary links